A Serious Look at Fainting

 If you can't lie down, place your head between your knees to increase circulation to your brain.

 Turn onto your side to prevent choking if you feel nauseous.

 If you do faint, remain lying down for 10 or 15 minutes once you wake up.
-Check to see if you have a significant injury such as head trauma or a hip injury.
-Also, try moving your legs and then get up slowly.
+Check to see if you have a significant injury such as a bump on your head or a hip injury.
+Also try moving your legs and then get up slowly.

 Don't drive until your healthcare provider feels that it is safe to resume.